BarbyKelly/project-5/README.md

 Groups that are influenced by the display or recommendation of the products made by Kelly's Art & Photo Boutique:

 - Business owners and interior designers:
-  - Seeing products of Kelly's Art & Photo Boutique displayed in someone's living space, business, accommodation, Healthcare Provider, in Educational institution
+  - Seeing products of Kelly's Art & Photo Boutique displayed in homes, businesses, accommodation, healthcare providers, or educational institutions

 - Visitors, friends, guests:
-  - Individuals or groups exposed to art and photos in homes, schools, hospitality and accommodation places, hospitals, nursing homes, businesses, may be interested in requiring art from Kelly's Art & Photo Boutique
+  - Individuals or groups exposed to art and photos in homes, schools, hospitality, healthcare or business settings, may be interested in purchasing art from Kelly's Art & Photo Boutique

-- Influencers and Promoters:
+- Influencers and promoters:
-  - Influencers or Promoters, who share or recommend products from the boutique, on social media, blogs, local networks, sharing boutique's reels/page
+  - Share or recommend products from the boutique via social media, blogs, and local networks

+This business model helps Admin to guide marketing, UX, and feature decisions and future directions for Kelly's Art & Photo Boutique

 [Back to Contents](#contents)